XVincentX/vncz/about.md

 During July 2015 I was in Lisbon, and I liked the language so much and decided that probably learning Portoguese would have been a good idea.
 I still can't manage it properly, but I'm not that terrible.

-Once Apiary was acquired by Oracle and I figured out what they had next to us, I decided to leave the Czech Republic after 3 years and relocate in Madrid, which is where I am living right now.
+Once Apiary was acquired by Oracle and I figured out what they had next to us, I decided to leave the Czech Republic after 3 years and relocate in Madrid, which is where I've been living from Sep 2017 to Feb 2020.

-In 2019 I decided that staying in United States for a while would be a good idea, and so as of January 2020 I moved in Austin, TX.
+In 2019 I decided that staying in United States for a while would be a good idea, and so as of February 2020 I moved in Austin, TX.
+I'm still not settled down, but the idea would be to understand whether Austin is a good place.
+If not, I'll go back in Spain.